 But that may soon change.

 As pressures mount on our water supplies due to growing demands and sources altered by a changing climate, Canadians may soon be reusing water.
-“It’s happening in California and Singapore has been doing it for years,” says Leland Jackson, a professor in the Department of Biological Sciences in the Faculty of Science.
+“It’s happening in California and Singapore has been doing it for years,” says Dr. Leland Jackson, PhD, a professor in the Department of Biological Sciences in the Faculty of Science.
 “In Singapore, about 30 per cent of water used is recycled wastewater, including bottled water.”

 Jackson is the scientific director at ACWA, Advancing Canadian Wastewater Assets, a unique partnership between UCalgary and The City of Calgary that has embedded research facilities into a full-scale, working wastewater treatment plant.
 ACWA researchers are developing new technologies, and exploring innovative applications of existing ones, in order to transform wastewater treatment methods.

 “In cities today we turn on the tap, water flows out and we rarely ever worry about drinking it or whether it’s ever going to stop flowing,” says Jackson.
 “This leads to a sense that it’s always going to be like this, but I think that’s going to change.”

 Water conservation methods, such as low-flow toilets, low-flow shower heads and planting drought-resistant plants in our gardens (xeriscaping) are all part of the solution.
 “These are good initiatives and they help,” says Jackson.
 “But we also have to think about how we can get more out of the water we do use.
 And that means new treatment processes so we can consider more options with what we do with our wastewater.”